Sunday, November 15, 2020

 "Ground Control," below

-Walk down the stairs, cross the street and come upon a former bus depot
+Then walk down the stairs, cross the street and come upon a former bus depot.

 A scene from the movie Lust for Life about Van Gogh, by Vincent Minelli with Kirk Douglass, was filmed in this street (in 1956).